nduursma/Get-data-from-NIST-without-interpolation/README.md

 # The Ultimate 'Get data from NIST/JANAF without interpolation' Repository

 This repository contains the code to obtain thermochemical data from NIST and JANAF.
-The Python code does the database searching and interpolation for you, easy!
+The Python code does the database searching and interpolation for you.
 ## Installation

 Open Anaconda prompt and clone this repository.